gritcli/grit/README.md

 - [ ] `gitlab` for [GitLab.com](https://gitlab.com/explore) and [Self-managed GitLab](https://about.gitlab.com/install/)
 - [ ] `gogs` for [Gogs](https://gogs.io)

-Additionally, custom drivers can be implemented via plugins.
-There is no requirement that a driver use Git as its underlying VCS.
+Additionally, custom drivers can be implemented as plugins.
+There is no requirement that a source driver use Git as its underlying VCS.

 ## Configuration